LegendDuoKeeper/Pokermon-Ext/README.md

 To do list:

-  - Add a proper config menu, including an on/off toggle for more experimental elements
+  - Add a proper config menu, including an on/off toggle for more experimental elements (Note: This step is seemingly impossible at the time of first posting this publicly due to an oversight causing the main mod's configs to overwrite this add-on's config file)

   - Think of a better name for the branch